Getting Pregnant: When Are You Most Fertile?

 The menstrual cycle is a series of hormonal and physical changes that make pregnancy possible.

 After this follicle is mature, the Luteinizing Hormone (LH) surges.
 This causes the follicle to rupture and release the egg.
-Once the egg is released, it moves slowly towards the uterus through the fallopian tube.
+Once the egg is released, it moves slowly toward the uterus through the fallopian tube.
+Here, the egg can live for 24 hours.

 The “Average” Menstrual Cycle Length